harleenmonder/pokedex-kalman-cluster/README.md

-# PokéStats
+# Pokédex Kalman Cluster

-PokéStats is a React-based web application that visualizes Pokémon statistics using data from the [PokéAPI](https://pokeapi.co/).
+Pokédex Kalman Cluster is a React-based web application that visualizes Pokémon statistics using data from the [PokéAPI](https://pokeapi.co/).
 It features data filtering, clustering analysis, and a Kalman filter to smooth performance metrics for better visualization and comparison.

 ---